Pablo31Monster/jgrapht/README.md

 <version>1.5.2</version>
 ```

 We have also started auto-publishing SNAPSHOT builds for every successful commit to master.
-To use the bleeding edge:
+To use the bleeding edge

 ```xml
 <groupId>org.jgrapht</groupId>